From conversations to a structured workspace

 In the latest iteration, we added a “Recently Deleted” section so users can view and restore chats they’ve accidentally removed.
 This gives them a safety net and more control over managing their conversation history.

-One of the biggest takeaways was that user needs should always lead the way even when they challenge our assumptions.
-What seemed “cleaner” or “more modern” to us wasn’t always what made users feel more in control.
 We learned that simplicity isn’t just about visuals it’s about making users feel safe, and understood.
 Adding features like a delete button or “Recently Deleted” wasn’t about design polish; it was about meeting real emotional and practical needs.

 We also saw that giving users clear ownership of their content through flexible organization, visual cues, and easy recovery builds trust.
 Users don’t want to be managed by the system; they want tools that respond to them.